lineality/dungeon_of_notebooks_coding_study_tools/README.md

 # Puzzle & Activity Examples:
 #### Each puzzle will result in a successful or failed attempt to get to items from a chest in a dungeon-room.

-The first interview question based set of lessons (aside from tutorial and pre-requisite skill lessons) focuses on unique or duplicate items in lists and arrays.
+For example, the first-interview-question-based lesson (aside from tutorial and pre-requisite skill lessons) focuses on unique or duplicate items in lists and arrays.

+Other examples include:

 1. Map & Directions puzzles
 - strings